ctrlaltwill/Sprout/README.md

 ![LearnKit Banner One - Welcome](site/branding/Banner%20One%20-%20Welcome.png)

 > [!IMPORTANT]
-> **Latest release: 1.3.1** — this release focuses on stability and polish after the initial 1.3.0 rollout.
-It tightens Companion AI compatibility workflows, improves release and documentation reliability, and smooths out UI consistency issues across key study surfaces.
-If you run into a Companion AI issue, please [file an AI issue report](https://github.com/ctrlaltwill/LearnKit/issues/new?template=ai_issue.yml) so we can track problematic models and providers.
-For Text-to-Speech problems, please [file a TTS issue report](https://github.com/ctrlaltwill/LearnKit/issues/new?template=tts_issue.yml).
+> **Latest release: 1.3.1** — this release focuses on stability and polish after the rollout of 1.3.0 rollout.
->
-> We maintain a [Companion Model Compatibility](https://ctrlaltwill.github.io/LearnKit/Companion-Model-Compatibility/) table showing which AI features work on each provider and model.
-If you have tested a provider or model, please submit a PR to update the table and help other users.

 LearnKit helps you remember what you write.
 It brings flashcards, note review, tests, and AI-assisted study tools into Obsidian, so your vault becomes a place to learn, not just store information.